What is a Service Mesh?

 At this point you may be saying to yourself: ok, if this service mesh thing is so great, why weren’t we rolling millions of proxies in our stack ten years ago?

 There’s a shallow answer to this, which is that ten years ago everyone was building monoliths, and so no one needed a service mesh.
-Which is true, but I think misses the point.
+Which is true, but it misses the point.
 Even ten years ago, the concept of “microservices” as a feasible way of building high-scale systems was widely discussed, and was publicly being put into practice at companies like Twitter, Facebook, Google, and Netflix.
-The general sentiment, at least in the parts of the industry I was exposed to, was that microservices were the “right way” to build high-scale systems, even if gosh they were really painful to do.
+The general sentiment, at least in the parts of the industry some people were exposed to, was that microservices were the “right way” to build high-scale systems, even if gosh they were really painful to do.

 Of course, while there were companies operating microservices ten years ago, they were by and large not installing proxies everywhere to form a service mesh.
 If you looked closely, though, they were doing something related: many of these organizations mandated the use of a specific internal library for network communication (sometimes called a “fat client” library).
 Netflix had Hysterix, Google had the Stubby libraries, and Twitter had Finagle.
 Finagle, for example, was mandatory for every new service at Twitter, handled both client and server sides of the connection, and implemented retries, and request routing, and load balancing, and instrumentation.
 It provided a consistent layer of reliability and observability across the entire Twitter stack, independent of what the service itself actually did.
 Sure, it only worked for JVM languages, and it had a programming model that you had to build your whole app around, but the operational features it provided were almost exactly those of the service mesh.4